 Tests that are done include:

-The lepromin skin test can be used to tell the two different forms of leprosy apart, but the test isn't used to diagnose the disease.
+The lepromin skin test can be used to tell the two different forms of leprosy apart.
+This test is not used to diagnose the disease.

 Aspirin, prednisone, or thalidomide is used to control inflammation.